seutje/ace-step-api/README.md

    available the server will fall back to CPU.
    `torch.compile()` and overlapped decoding are enabled by default.
 Set `TORCH_COMPILE=0` or `OVERLAPPED_DECODE=0` to disable these features.
+   Generated audio files are saved temporarily and the server cleans up the `outputs` directory after each request.

 3. Generate music by sending a POST request to `/generate` with a JSON body containing `prompt`, `lyrics` and `length` (in seconds).
 The server returns a JSON object with the audio base64 encoded under the `audio_base64` key.